sausin/laravel-ovh/README.md

 # Usage

-Refere to extensive laravel [documentation](https://laravel.com/docs/5.4/filesystem) for usage.
+Refer to extensive laravel [documentation](https://laravel.com/docs/5.5/filesystem) for usage.
 Of note - this package includes support for the following additional methods:

 `Storage::url()`